spiral/docs/docs/en/component/data-grid.md

 # Data Grids

-Use component `spiral/data-grid` and `spiral/data-grid-bridge` to generate Cycle and DBAL select queries automatically, based on specifications provided by the end-user.
+Use the component `spiral/data-grid` and `spiral/data-grid-bridge` to generate Cycle and DBAL select queries automatically, based on specifications provided by the end-user.

 ## Installation